-In the next post, we will explore these women’s dress and look at a few other groups of women to be seen in Taiz and its surroundings.
+In the second post, we are exploring these women’s dress and look at a few other groups of women to be seen in Taiz and its surroundings.
 You will see a vast variety in what one might think of as customary Arabic women’s attire.
 We will take a magical trip to see the women of Jebal Sabir.

 Marjorie Ransom: An specialist on Yemeni silver jewellery and author of Silver Treasures from the Land of Sheba

 Sigrid van Roode: Jewellery historian and author of Desert Silver, and Silver & Frankincense